roastercode/MAAS/README.md

 ### How use it:

 	- . run
-	- Will grab the MUSSH source code (gplv2) to run it in MAS
+	- Will grab the MUSSH source code (gplv2) to run it in MAAS
 	- It will load installation of needed dependencies of plugins
     	- It will send all needed file on remote machines